Clove: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Historically, clove has long been valued for its therapeutic potential in traditional medicine, and recent scientific studies have begun to support some of these claims.

 The phenolic compounds in cloves, primarily eugenol and flavonoids, give them strong antioxidant properties.
-They reduce oxidative stress and can potentially lower the risk of chronic illnesses like cancer, cardiovascular disease, and neurodegenerative disorders by neutralizing dangerous toxins in our bodies.
+They reduce and can potentially lower the risk of chronic illnesses like cancer, cardiovascular disease, and neurodegenerative disorders by neutralizing dangerous toxins in our bodies.

 Effects on Microorganisms: Clove oil is an effective natural preservative and can treat many infectious diseases due to its antimicrobial properties.
 These properties fight against bacteria, fungi, and viruses.

 Dental Care: Due to its analgesic, anti-inflammatory, and antibacterial properties, clove oil is used in dentistry.
-Eugenol works well as a local anesthetic and is helpful for periodontal disease, gingivitis, and toothaches.
+Eugenol works as a local anesthetic and is helpful for periodontal disease, gingivitis, and toothaches.

 Anti-inflammatory Properties: Eugenol is an anti-inflammatory compound found in cloves, and it inhibits pro-inflammatory cytokines.
 This makes it useful for treating inflammatory conditions like arthritis.